znezniV/znezniv.github.io/_posts/2018-09-17-Embodied-Interaction.md

 ![Experiment 1]({{ site.url }}/assets/posts/embodied/print-grasshopper-shape1.jpg)
 ![Experiment 2]({{ site.url }}/assets/posts/embodied/print-grasshopper-shape2.jpg)

 ## 28.09.
-Wednesday – Refining Concept
+Wednesday – Refining Concept I
 In the previews day we made experiments to scare some of our friends and measured their finger conductivity on their fingers.
 We found out that after the short shock, they became much more relaxed which was also supported by some research we found.
 To move on by we decided to finally focus on work context to force people to not be stressed at work.
 By scaring them we can first force them to stop buying to much into the current rhythm and help them to relax.

 ### Wearable Reference